wdk-docs/node-config-docs/Sub-Module-Configuration.md

 Here's how it works:

-At the top of your module, load node-config telling it to suppress the warnings that it can't find any configuration files.
-This is for applications that aren't using node-config.
+Load node-config at the top of your module like normal, only specify `SUPPRESS_NO_CONFIG_WARNING` so applications don't get "No config files found" warnings if they aren't using node-config.

 ```
 process.env.SUPPRESS_NO_CONFIG_WARNING = 'y';
 var config = require('config');
 ```

-In the place within your module that sets configurations, do something like this:
+Then do something like this where your configurations are passed in by the app:

 ```
 function myModuleConstructor(configs) {